 Small Ship Cruises

-Explore crystalline bays, tribal villages, jungle-clad mountains, and mysterious lakes on this weeklong Bali and Indonesian small-ship adventure
+Explore Bali’s crystalline bays, tribal villages, mountainous jungles, and the majestic waterfalls of Indonesia on this small-ship seaside adventure

 8 days / 7 nights